anshumanmohan/website/content/blog/fourth.md

 1. At 4pm, pre-heat your oven.
 If you've been using your oven as the warm spot for all the resting, pull your pans out and set them on the range.

+2. As students arrive, ask them to carefully note the marshmallowy texture of the dough.
+This texture is a visual cue that students need to look for in general, so it's worth pointing out now.
+Speak a little about how, although the two pans may look the same at present, it took vastly different lengths of time to get them that way!

-2. On paper, sketch two 3x3 grids.
+3. On paper, sketch two 3x3 grids.
-As students arrive, ask them to carefully note the marshmallowy texture of the dough.
-Have them stake some territory on paper and then decorate the corresponding territory on a loaf.
+Have students stake some territory on paper and then decorate the corresponding territory on a loaf.
 The first two students get the honor of dimpling the loaves, I guess.
 Having a total of twelve students is nice because that gives everyone their own custom square and an additional taster from common square.
 Those are marked <span style="color:red">`CS`</span> below, and you should decorate them yourself, erring on the side of simplicity so that the bread can shine.

 <center>